Criticism of the Book of Mormon: Native American genetics

-Since the late 1990s pioneering work of Luigi Luca Cavalli-Sforza and others, scientists have developed techniques that attempt to use genetic markers to indicate the ethnic background and history of individual people.
-The data developed by these mainstream scientists tell us that the Native Americans have very distinctive DNA markers, and that some of them are most similar, among old world populations, to the DNA of people anciently associated with the Altay Mountains area of central Asia.
+Mainstream scientists have found that the Native Americans have very distinctive DNA markers, and that some of them are most similar, among old world populations, to the DNA of people anciently associated with the Altay Mountains area of central Asia.
 This conclusion from a genetic perspective supports a large amount of archaeological, anthropological, and linguistic evidence that Native American peoples' ancestors migrated from Asia at the latest 16,500–13,000 years ago.
-(See Settlement of the Americas and Genetic history of indigenous peoples of the Americas).

 The mainstream scientific consensus about the origin of the ancient Americans and peoples is apparently at odds with the claims put forth in the Book of Mormon, although Mormon apologists have made efforts to reconcile these apparent contradictions.

 The Church of Jesus Christ of Latter-Day Saints released an essay on their website titled "Book of Mormon and DNA Studies".
-The conclusion states, "Much as critics and defenders of the Book of Mormon would like to use DNA studies to support their views, the evidence is simply inconclusive."
+The essay argues that "the evidence is simply inconclusive."

 Population size and the Book of Mormon

-Critics challenge the viability of the population size and growth of the Book of Mormon people using the parameter that there was no incorporation of existing populations.
-M. T. Lamb may have been the very first critic to suggest that the Book of Mormon has an unrealistic population growth rate.
-Modern studies on population size and growth have been done by John Kunich and FARMS writer James Smith.
-Kunich's analysis agrees with Lamb's that the Book of Mormon presents an unrealistic growth rate for the population, but Smith disagrees, and says that the growth rate is realistic.
+Based on details and events in the Book of Mormon narrative which establish minimum population sizes, and the timelines between those events, critics challenge the viability of the population size and growth of the Book of Mormon people.
+M. T. Lamb was perhaps the first to suggest that the Book of Mormon has an unrealistic population growth rate.
+Modern studies on population size and growth have been done by John Kunich.
+Kunich's analysis agrees with Lamb's that the Book of Mormon presents an unrealistic growth rate for the population.